'Iron Lady of India': Cong pays tributes to Indira Gandhi on death anniversary | Politics

 - India

-The Congress on Sunday paid tributes to former prime minister Indira Gandhi on her death anniversary, with former party chief Rahul Gandhi hailing her as a great example of women power.
+The Congress on Sunday paid tributes to former prime minister Indira Gandhi on her death anniversary, with party leader Rahul Gandhi hailing her as a great example of women power.

 Rahul Gandhi paid floral tributes to Indira Gandhi at her memorial ''Shakti Sthal'' here.